How to Launch a New Brand (Without It Falling Apart)

 The best way to launch your new brand is to audit your current brand first.
 Try to do this before you begin the branding process.

 Do this first because it helps you see what brand assets and touchpoints you have.
 It also shows what you or your studio partner need to create and plan for.
+(Worth pairing this with the 4-pillar brand system framework when you audit.)

 You may include some of the touchpoints in your brand audit: